cu-mkp/edition-webpages/docs/how-to-use.md

 ### [Glossary](/folios/1r/f/1r/glossary)

-A Glossary of distinctive terms in the manuscript can be accessed by selecting “Glossary” in the drop-down menu of the dual-pane view.
+A Glossary of distinctive terms in the manuscript can be accessed by selecting "Glossary" in the drop-down menu of the dual-pane view.

 Use the alphabetical navigation bar to browse the contents.